divya-kulkarni99/Wordle/README.md

 ### Step 5.
 Start the React Application

-In terminal2 of the project and run
+Open a terminal in the project and run
 `npm run dev`

 # Happy Wordling!
 May the letters be ever in your favor! 🚀🎉